andre-ye/uni/docs/phil/phil-455/readings.md

 Lessons from Philosophy of Language
 - Folk concept of race is not th e'true meaning', but it is a player
+- What concept of race should we employ?
+- Reference magnetism: type terms pick out a type
+- Division fo linguistic labor

+Is Race a Fiction
+- Externalists about meaning
+- The eliminativist project needs to be rethought

+Race as a social kind
+- Feminists: gender is the social meaning of sex
+- Under constructionism, we can proceed politically without recommending a specific semantic revolution

+Conclusion
+- The debate between eliminativists, constructionists, natrualists should be understood in terms of how to understand race in discourse
+- Color hierarchy
+- Language functions as a collective social practice

 Page 9